Enable controlled folder access

 Go to Attack Surface Reduction > Policy.

-Select Platform, choose Windows 10 and later, and select the profile Attack Surface Reduction rules > Create.
+Select Platform, choose Windows 10, Windows 11, and Windows Server, and select the profile Attack Surface Reduction rules > Create.

 Name the policy and add a description.
 Select Next.